gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 DTLS Key Management Parameter, it MUST reply with a packet containing an INIT ACK containing its own DTLS Key Management Parameter.

 The endpoint then executes the procedure in {{sec-key-method-select}} to select the DTLS Key Management Method and the role of the endpoints.
 If there is no DTLS Key Management Method supported by both endpoints, and the endpoints' policy requires requires the use of the DTLS chunk, the receiver MUST reply with an SCTP packet containing an ABORT chunk and MAY include the error cause "No Common DTLS Key Management Method" (see {{enocommonpsi}}).
 If the endpoints' policy does not require the use of the DTLS chunk, the receiver MAY reply with an SCTP packet containing an INIT ACK chunk without any DTLS Key Management Parameter to indicate that it is willing to setup an association without DTLS chunk support.
-Additionally, when an SCTP endpoint requiring DTLS chunk support receives an SCTP packet containing an INIT chunk without a DTLS Key Management Parameter, it MUST reply with an packet containing an ABORT chunk an MAY include the error cause indicating that the DTLS chunk support is missing (see {{enoprotected}}).
+Additionally, when an SCTP endpoint requiring DTLS chunk support receives an SCTP packet containing an INIT chunk without a DTLS Key Management Parameter, it MUST reply with an packet containing an ABORT chunk an MAY include the error cause indicating that the DTLS chunk support is missing (see

-If an SCTP endpoint, which has sent an SCTP packet with an INIT chunk containing DTLS Key Management Parameter receives a packet containing an INIT ACK chunk with a DTLS Key Management Parameter not containing exactly one of the DTLS Key Mangement Identifiers it sent, the endpoint MUST reply with an packet containing an ABORT chunk.
-The ABORT chunk MAY include the Protocol Violation error cause.
+{{enoprotected}}).

 If the INIT ACK does not contain any DTLS Key Management Parameter and the endpoint's policy requires the use of the DTLS chunk, the endpoint MUST send an SCTP packet with an ABORT chunk.
 It MAY include the error cause indicating